Lenape: 17th century

-Based on the historical record of the mid-17th century, it has been estimated that most Lenape polities consisted of several hundred people but it is conceivable that some had been considerably larger prior to close contact, given the wars between the Susquehannocks and the Iroquois, both of whom were armed by the Dutch fur traders, while the Lenape were at odds with the Dutch and so lost that particular arms race.
+The historical record of the mid-17th century suggests that most Lenape polities each consisted of several hundred people but it is conceivable that some had been considerably larger prior to close contact, given the wars between the Susquehannock and the Iroquois, both of whom were armed by the Dutch fur traders, while the Lenape were at odds with the Dutch and so lost that particular arms race.
+In 1648, the Axion band of Lenape were the largest tribe on the Delaware River, with 200 warriors.

-During the Beaver Wars in the first half of the 17th century, European colonists were careful to keep firearms from the coastally located Lenape, while rival Iroquoian peoples such as the Susquehannocks and Confederation of the Iroquois became comparatively well armed.
-Subsequently, the Lenape became subjugated and made tributary to first the Susquehannocks, then the Iroquois, even needing their rivals' (superiors') agreement to initiate treaties such as land sales.

 Epidemics of newly introduced European infectious diseases, such as smallpox, measles, cholera, influenza, and dysentery, reduced the populations of Lenape.
 They and other Native peoples had no natural immunity.
-Recurrent violent conflicts with Europeans also devastated Lenape people.
+Recurrent violent conflicts with Europeans also devastated Lenape populations.

-The Lenape also fought intertribal warfare, particularly with the Haudenosaunee.
-The Lenape and Susquehannocks fought a war in the middle of the 17th century that left the Lenape a tributary state even as the Susquehannocks had defeated the Province of Maryland between 1642–50s.

-The Lenape's quick adoption of trade goods, and their desire to trap furs to meet high European demand, resulted in over-harvesting the beaver population in the lower Hudson Valley.
-With the fur sources exhausted, the Dutch shifted their operations to present-day upstate New York.
-The Lenape who produced wampum in the vicinity of Manhattan Island temporarily forestalled the negative effects of the decline in trade.

 In 1682, William Penn and Quaker colonists created the English colony of Pennsylvania beginning at the lower Delaware River.
 A peace treaty was negotiated between the newly arriving colonists and Lenape at what is now known as Penn Treaty Park.
 In the decades immediately following, some 20,000 new colonists arrived in the region, putting pressure on Lenape settlements and hunting grounds.
-Penn expected his authority and that of the colonial government to take precedence.
-His new colony effectively displaced many Lenape and forced others to adapt to new cultural demands.
-Penn gained a reputation for benevolence and tolerance, but his efforts resulted in more effective colonization of the ancestral Lenape homeland than previous ones.
+Penn expected his authority and that of the colonial Province of Pennsylvania government to take precedence.